 Summary

-Main takeaways of Exploratory Data Analysis are as follows:There is a very low percentage of loyal customers (only 3.3% of customers placed the second order), meaning that the classification problem is highly imbalancedMost of the variables are very skewed - order value, number of items bought (80% of orders have only one item) and review score (60% of the ratings are 5-star)Product category variable looks very promising as a predictor - with mean target variable at 3%, some of the products categories have as much as 11% of customers that bought for the second time.
+The following chapter shown ………………………… There are few main conclusions from the Exploratory Data Analysis.
+Firstly, there is a very low percentage of loyal customers (only 3.3% of customers placed the second order), meaning that the classification problem is highly imbalanced.
+This finding means that…………..
+Secondly, most of the variables are very skewed - order value, number of items bought (80% of orders have only one item) and review score (60% of the ratings are 5-star).
+The consequence of that will be …………………………….
+Thrid, Ppoduct category variable looks very promising as a predictor - with mean target variable at 3%, some of the products categories have as much as 11% of customers that bought for the second time.
 Also, the number of items in the order placed gives some differentiation in terms of value of the independent variable.
+This finding will be important in …………………………

 chapter IV